Brain tumours

 Types of brain tumours

 The brain is made up of different tissues and cells, which can develop into different types of tumours.
-There are more than 40 types of primary brain and spinal cord tumours (also called central nervous system or CNS tumours).
+There are more than 40 types of primary brain and spinal cord tumours.
 They can start in any part of the brain or spinal cord.

-Tumours are classified based on the type of cell they start in and how the cells are likely to behave (based on their genetic make-up).
+Tumours are grouped together based on the type of cell they start in and how the cells are likely to behave (based on their genetic make-up).

 Glioma tumours